ojdunn/android-2048-game/README.md

 #### ViewModel

 The Jetpack `lifecycle` package includes a `ViewModel` class.
 This class uses the `LiveData` generic class (or Mutable prefix type) to handle data such as a user email and password.
-The different fragments can store and retrieve data from the viewmodel.
+The different fragments (Views) can store and retrieve data from the viewmodel by having a reference to it.
 Activities and fragments must use the Jetpack factory class to access the viewmodel.

 #### Passive view